Diffusers and humidifiers seem the same on the outside - so what actually separates them from one another?

 What are diffusers good for?

 Diffusers are a great choice for anyone who enjoys the comfort of aromatherapy.

 Essential oils themselves are packed full of natural benefits that can be unlocked through inhalation, and those that choose to use diffusers tend to prioritise these effects above all else.

+Lavender Oil is a great example of an essential oil that works well in diffusers.
 Depending on the oil you choose, some essential oils can do anything from reducing stress and anxiety levels to improving concentration, memory, and mood.

 Oils like eucalyptus are also known expectorants, and are therefore handy to diffuse during the colder seasons as a way to minimise and prevent the symptoms of cold and flu.